binipringle/intro-to-dh/_texts/5-python.md

 ---

-##### Patrick Smyth for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives, licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+##### By Patrick Smyth for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives, licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 Edited by Sabina Pringle for this edition.

 ##### Illustration by Ilian Sanchez, 2020, licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.